jackyurchiksparrow/Obsidian-cooking/Cooking/Recipes/Staple/Glazes and meringues.md

 ## Swiss meringue (takes long; doesn't harden, soft, safe)

 • 120 g egg whites (~4 egg whites)
-• 200 g sugar (ratio sugar : egg whites = 1.66)
+• 216 g sugar (ratio sugar : egg whites = 1.8)
 • 1/4 tsp. salt
 • lemon juice
 • vanilla

-1. Cook whites, sugar and salt to 70C on !Baine Marie.
+1. Cook whites, sugar and salt to 72C on !Baine Marie.
 	**Very important!
 The foam created by heat on the surface won't let you use remote thermometer so opt for using regular**
-2. Add lemon juice, whip on high immediately. !Use stand mixer
+2. Add lemon juice, whip on high immediately. !Use stand mixer!
 3. Add vanilla, mix.